-Herbfarmacy, Herefordshire; a natural canvas of colours
+Herbfarmacy, Herefordshire; a labour of love

 A closer look